-We changed the proportion of migrant workers who wanted to return post lockdown.
-The results for the total expenditure and the overall economic impact are presented in figures 8(b) and 8(a).
+The bold letters in the table are to demonstrate that the corresponding budget constraint has been violated and b.
 With the increase in the proportion of migrant workers who wished to return, the total economic cost decreased.
 This was because, with the increase in the number of migrant workers returning to the state, the impact on the total economic loss was reduced.
 This improvement was found to be more than the increasing expense of transportation to bring the migrant workers back to state i.
-This can be explained by equation (1).
+This can be explained by Eq.
+(1).